 7. Burlap Wrapped Vases and Planters

-You can grow herbs, small indoor plants or keep cut flowers in mason jars, empty bottles, and pots of no use.
-But, without the decoration, these items may look dull, you can use burlap to wrap around these to make them look attractive.
-Take a look at the step by step DIY tutorial here.
+You can grow herbs and small indoor plants, or keep cut flowers in mason jars, empty bottles, and pots of no use.
+But, without the decoration, these items may look dull, you can use burlap to wrap around them to make them look attractive.
+Take a look at the step-by-step DIY tutorial here.

 8. Burlap Fabric Planter

 This DIY burlap sack planter is so amazing that it looks rustic and awesome.
 In just a few steps given on the Shelterness.com, you can DIY this and gift it to someone who loves growing plants.
 You can also add additional features with ribbons and paper crafts to add on to its beauty.

 Decorations like designer lamp posts, topiaries, cut outs, etc. can make your garden look more interesting and this DIY burlap topiary idea is a good one, too.
 You can keep it anywhere in your home or garden.
 To learn more about this DIY, visit Cottage At The Crossroads!

 10. Burlap wreaths